uq-eresearch/lorestore/README.md

 ------
 Use `mysqldump` to backup Emmet user data.

-Use lorestore's `oreadmin/export` page to export the RDF repository that stores OAC annotations and Resource Maps to file.
+Use lorestore's `oreadmin/export` page to export the RDF repository that stores OA annotations and Resource Maps to file.
 The file format supported for export and import is Trig; resource maps and annotations are stored as Named Graphs.

 History